DeepFlightX/Colab_CV/README.md

 # Colab_CV
 A repository specifically for the automation of computer vision training and deployment with google colab.

+Note: You should run this inside of Google Colab, EDU email gives you free access to the pro version.  https://colab.research.google.com/
 ## Instructions:
 Just run: